-A little while back I did my first impressions of Free.
+A little while back I started watching Free.
 It was an anime that I’d heard all the hype about and utterly and completely ignored.
 Good looking guys swimming.
 Whatever.
 Anyway, given over the last 12 months I finally started giving sports anime a go, and given I’ve found quite a few anime that didn’t normally fit into my preconceived notion of their genre, I finally decided to give Free a look.
 Unfortunately, I won’t be finishing Free this year so I won’t be reviewing it as a series, but I kind of felt I needed to explain why.
 So not so much a feature today as a brief explanation.

 My reason for putting this on hold is personal.
 I have issues with water and particularly with drowning.
 Normally, this doesn’t interfere with my viewing experience.